AdobeDocs/experience-manager-65.en/help/forms/using/create-or-customize-themes-for-adaptive-forms-core-components.md

 # Create or customize an Adaptive Form theme {#introduction-to-theme}

-<span class="preview"> Adobe recommends using Core Components to [add Adaptive Forms to an AEM Sites Page](/help/forms/using/create-or-add-an-adaptive-form-to-aem-sites-page.md) or to [create standalone Adaptive Forms](/help/forms/using/create-an-adaptive-form-core-components.md). </span>

 | Version | Article link |
 | -------- | ---------------------------- |
 | AEM 6.5  |    This Article                  |